 - Download the free Yosemite Bike Share app for Apple/iOS (via the App Store) or Android (via Google Play).

 - Sign up using your mobile number and email address.
 Once you register, you’ll receive a pin via text.
 When prompted, enter the pin in the app.
 (You only need to enter the pin once, when you sign up; after that your pin will be stored in the app.)

 - Head to a Yosemite Bike Share station to pick up a bike.
-Bikes are available in two locations: at the Yosemite Village Parking Area (sometimes called Camp 6) and on the Yosemite Village mall, between the Valley Wilderness Center and the Valley Visitor Center.
-(See map below.)
+Bikes are available in two locations: at the Yosemite Village day-use parking area (sometimes called Camp 6) and in the Yosemite Valley Lodge day-use parking lot.

 - Choose a bike.
 Before you pick up a bike, make sure your Bluetooth and location services are enabled on your phone!
 Use the app to unlock the bike’s rear wheel by scanning the QR code between the handlebars.
 When you scan the code, the lock on the bike’s rear wheel automatically opens.

 - Stay safe: Use the helmet provided with the bike, or bring your own.
 To unlock the helmet, click the symbol on the app.

 - Pedal to your destination.
 Stick to roads and designated bike paths (see map below).
 You can keep a bike for up to two hours at a time.

 - When you’re done riding, return the bike to the station where you picked it up.
 Be sure to leave the bike in the “Used Bike Corral” area.
 To end your ride and lock the bike, manually close the lock on the rear wheel and press STOP on the app.
 Double-check that the app has registered the end of the ride before you leave!